Skip to Main Content

 Key takeaways

-• To create a budget, you need to factor in all of your monthly expenses, including housing, food, transportation, child and pet care.
+• To create a budget, you need to factor in all of your monthly expenses, such as housing, food, transportation, child and pet care.

 • Budgeting for variable expenses, such as food, entertainment and travel can be challenging, but it can help you to average the costs for the past year.